Starfox (comics): Infinity Conflict

 In Thanos: The Infinity Siblings, after sleeping with different women on Titan, Eros is suddenly teleported into the future by his future self and is left stranded on a prehistoric world.
 Following a number of years, in the year 2079, his handmade radio finally caught a signal of a ship which rescued Eros.
 Then in the year 2125 Eros is forced to do an emergency landing due to his ship being damaged.
 He landed on the planet Zelchia which is ten times the size of Earth with a much higher gravity.
 Being unable to fly Eros is knocked out by the savage natives who plan to eat him.
 Thankfully, he is saved by the owl-like mutant native with teleporting powers named only Ghost.
 Ghost took Eros to his tribe, with the latter promising Ghost to technologically advance his people.
 After a year Eros bid them farewell and left Zelchia and went to the planet of Shangranna.
 He trained on the planet for a number of years until in the year 3812 he set this entire world ablaze.
 Then, in the year 4012, he encounters Kang the Conqueror, whose ship was partially destroyed by the stygian darkness of an omnipotent Thanos from the year 4657.
 After some negotiating, Kang tells Eros about the omnipotent Thanos losing to Hunger.
 Eros uses Kang time traveling technology to go back to the point he was originally transported to the future and sending his past self to the same future.
 After recruiting Pip to this cause, he then goes to Thanos and tells him about his omnipotent future self.
 He then proposes to Thanos a plan to avoid the darkness from destroying all of reality.
 After that, Eros and Pip go through time and arrived to the point where Eros first met Kang and stole some of Kang's time-travelling technology.
 They use the technology to go to the point where Eros departed Zelchia and offers Ghost and his people even more advanced weaponry from the Shi'ar.
-After a year, Eros manages to unite the planet's three main races in order to fight the threat of Thanos and his army, which was really all part of his plan.
+After a year, Eros manages to unite the planet's three main races to fight the threat of Thanos and his army, which was really all part of his plan.
 As Thanos and his army are about to attack the people of Zelchia, Eros teleports in front of Thanos and uses some drug to make him appear like Thanos killed him.
 After regaining himself and berating Thanos for the change of plans, he, Pip, and Ghost return to the present, not knowing that he was secretly manipulated by the future Omnipotent Thanos this whole time.